-- 4.2.18.1.
-Ensure all Members and their infants receive risk appropriate Medical and Referral Services. - 4.2.18.2.
-Be Responsible for inpatient hospital claims billed on the Facility Claim Form that include both a cesarean section and sterilization. - 4.2.18.3.
-Be responsible for the Care Management and Coordination of maternity benefits and services (i.e., continuity of care, transfers, and payment), as stipulated with Section 4 and 5 of this Contract.
+4.2.18.1.
+Ensure all Members and their infants receive risk appropriate medical and Referral Services.

+- 4.2.18.2.
+Be responsible for inpatient hospital Claims billed on the facility claim form that include both a Cesarean Section and sterilization. - 4.2.18.3.
+Be responsible for the Care Management and Coordination of maternity benefits and services (i.e., Continuity of Care, transfers, and payment), as stipulated with Section 4 and Section 5 of this contract. - 4.2.18.4.
+Require care coordination through the gestational period according to the member's needs.